-With respect to formally planning the "lesson", consideration needs to be given to the fundamental forms of teaching, the methodological principles, principles of ordering, and methods of presentation (unlocking the content).
-The teaching aids also should be chosen with discretion.
+With respect to formally planning the "lesson", consideration must be given to the ground forms of teaching, the methodological principles, principles of ordering, and methods of presentation (unlocking the content).
+The teaching aids should also be chosen with discretion.

 In addition, the formal planning of a lesson cannot be done arbitrarily.
 Constitutive of planning a "lesson" is the aim held in view.
-Thus, it is clear that teaching and guiding are directed to the fact that the child will learn.
-In order to attain this aim, the teacher needs to know how the child learns (see section 3).
+Thus, teaching and guiding/accompanying are directed to the fact that the child will learn.
+To attain this aim, the teacher must know how the child learns (see section 3).

-In choosing each of the above aspects of form of a lesson, the teacher should continually ask himself how the child learns.
+In choosing each of the above aspects of the form of a lesson, the teacher should continually ask him/herself how the child learns.
 In this light, the form the lesson takes will be mainly determined by the ways the child learns.
-Also, the unique nature of the contents will play a role but this too should always be directed to the ways he learns.
-Thus, the teacher first must ask about the modalities or functions of each of the modes or ways of learning so that in the formal planning of the lesson they can be taken into account.
+Also, the unique nature of the contents will play a role, but this should also always be directed to the ways he/she learns.
+Thus, the teacher must first ask about the modalities or functions of each of the modes or ways of learning so that, in the formal planning of the lesson, they can be considered.